Egg Day Nursery

 If your child has additional needs and they have an IEP (Individual Education Plan) this will have targets on it to support your child’s development.
 We will have meetings with you every 6-8 weeks to discuss progress made and the next steps we want to put onto the IEP.

-We also offer two parents’ evenings a year for all children.
-We also carry out a 2 year progress check in line with early years regulations which are completed within 6 weeks of your child turning 2.
+This is in addition to a full parents evening where all parents are invited to meet with their key person once a year to discuss their progress and developmental needs.
+This normally takes place in March.
+We also carry out a 2 year progress check in line with early years regulations which are completed within 2 months of your child turning 2.
 If a child joins us after they have turned two and a 2 year progress check has not been carried out at another setting, then we will review their development milestones on their baseline assessment when they start and discuss can concerns that arise with parents.

 - What support will there be for my child's/young person's overall well being?

-The Nursery Manager and Deputy Manager are responsible for administering all medicines.
+The Nursery Manager, Deputy Manager and Senior Room Leaders are responsible for administering all medicines.
 If a child needs support that we were not trained to give we would ensure training is attended the appropriate courses with the appropriate staff.

 During your induction to the nursery, a care plan will be completed which details all of your child’s medical needs including any medication and emergency treatment they might need.
 This is then reviewed with the parents any 3 months and share with the staff in your child’s room.

 The nursery has a policy for administering medicines which can be viewed when visiting the nursery.

 Senior staff will regularly update the rest of the team in weekly senior meetings regarding any medical conditions to ensure everyone is aware of them and how to best manage any situation.

 We will ensure all staff working with the nursery receive relevant up to date first aid training along with all staff receiving safeguarding training.
 Our safeguarding officer will also run in house training to update staff on any changes to the safeguarding policy discovered on the safeguarding cluster meetings attended.